 Underpinning the strategies and plans listed above is a wealth of local skills analysis and insight.
 Some of which was gathered pre-Covid-19, but largely remains valid, and some since the onset of the Covid-19 pandemic in March 2020.

 Much of this evidence can be found in, or is signposted from, Annex A and Annex B of this report.
+It is also summarised in a slide deck, which is available to download from the Buckinghamshire LEP website.
 The evidence led to the SAP identifying five broad skills priority areas for Buckinghamshire.
-These are set out in table 2, along with supporting rationale.
+These are set out in Table 2, along with supporting rationale.